 According to Forrester, 74% of consumers prefer to receive commercial communications via email.
 In a world of social conversations, that powerful stat supports that email marketing can still be a huge asset in your marketing campaigns.
 No matter what industry you’re marketing to, if you’re sending emails, you better be doing it well.

-  Check out this list of email one-liners [broken out by industry] that can drastically impact your email campaigns.
+Check out this list of email one-liners [broken out by industry] that can drastically impact your marketing and your email campaigns.

 Goal: convince the user to buy my product

 1. [company] has automatically recommended [this product] for you.

 Companies that personalize emails towards what they think the buyer wants will build that valuable customer/company trustful relationship.
 Integrate a recommendation engine to automate recommendations based on user actions and preferences.

 2. Oh no!
 Did you forget what was in your shopping cart?

 So many potential customers shop online and leave items in their cart.
 Don’t let those customers off so easily!
 Send them a reminder email about what they left behind.